hmorzaria/dispersal/README.md

-# mpa_analysis
+# dispersal
-Code for analysis of mpa atlantis runs
+Code for implementing dispersal routine in mpa atlantis runs